microsoft/xbox-multiplayer-analysis-tool/README.md

 web service traffic through the Xbox Multiplayer Analysis Tool proxy, thereby implicit stopping proxying.

-If proxying remains enabled, but Xbox Multiplayer Analysis Tool is not proxying web traffic for that particular device, then the kit will fail to perform Xbox Live status checks, as well as successfully execute other Xbox Live related APIs or REST requests.
+If proxying remains enabled, but Xbox Multiplayer Analysis Tool is not proxying web traffic for that particular device, then the kit will fail to perform Xbox services status checks, as well as successfully execute other Xbox services related APIs or REST requests.
 The kit will eventually show an “unknown” status like this:

 ![](./ReadmeImages/11.png)